Four Last Songs: Premiere and first recording

 One of the last wishes of Richard Strauss was that Kirsten Flagstad be the soprano to introduce the four songs.
 "I would like to make it possible," he wrote to her, "that [the songs] should be at your disposal for a world premiere in the course of a concert with a first-class conductor and orchestra."

 The premiere was given posthumously at the Royal Albert Hall in London on 22 May 1950, sung by Flagstad, accompanied by the Philharmonia Orchestra conducted by Wilhelm Furtwängler.
 The performance was made possible by a magnanimous offer by the Maharaja of Mysore, Jayachamarajendra Wadiyar Bahudar.
 Though he could not be present, the music-loving maharaja put up a $4,800 guarantee for the performance, so that the Four Last Songs could be recorded for his large personal collection – then estimated at around 20,000 records – and the recording then shipped to him in Mysore.

 The performance was recorded on acetate discs.
 They became badly worn before the first LP transfer, which was generally considered very poor.
 Subsequent restorations using modern digital technology were effected in 2007 by Roger Beardsley for Testament Records, and in 2014 by Andrew Rose for Pristine Audio.

 Related songs

 Timothy L. Jackson has noted that Strauss had composed the song "Ruhe, meine Seele!" for piano and voice in 1894 from a poem by Karl Friedrich Henckell, but did not orchestrate it until 1948, just after he had completed "Im Abendrot" and before he composed the other three of his Four Last Songs.
 Jackson suggests that the addition of "Ruhe, meine Seele!" to the Four Last Songs forms a five-song unified song cycle, if "Ruhe, meine Seele!" is performed as a prelude to "Im Abendrot", to which it bears motivic similarity.

 Texts

-Note: The texts for the three songs by Hermann Hesse are copyright until 2032, and therefore cannot be reproduced in Wikipedia.
-They can, however, be found online at Lieder.net.
+Note: The texts for the three songs by Hermann Hesse cannot be reproduced here until their copyright expires in 2032.